Eye Gaze-Informed and Context-Aware Pedestrian Trajectory Prediction in Shared Spaces with Automated Shuttles: A Virtual Reality Study: Appendices

 \subsubsection{Calculation of eHMI activation point}

-We activated eHMI when it was 2.5 seconds away from the pedestrian's final decision-making point.
-In other words, a red pedestrian eHMI sign appeared starting from 10.42 meters (=15km/h / 0.036 * 2.5 seconds); a green pedestrian eHMI sign appeared starting from 7.96 meters (as shown in the deceleration profile: when the shuttle was 7.96 meters away from the pedestrian, it needed 2.5 seconds to stop).
+The eHMI was activated at a Time-to-Collision (TTC) of 2.5 seconds, a threshold widely recognized in traffic engineering for the activation of active safety systems \cite{lubbe_pedestrian_2014}.
+To translate it into distance, a red pedestrian eHMI sign appeared starting from 10.42 meters (=15km/h / 0.036 * 2.5 seconds); a green pedestrian eHMI sign appeared starting from 7.96 meters (as shown in the deceleration profile: when the shuttle was 7.96 meters away from the pedestrian, it needed 2.5 seconds to stop).
+The display persisted until the vehicle cleared the conflict point \cite{eisele2023equipping}.